Naghme98/Infrastructure_as_Code/README.md

 ## Task 3: Dockerize your application

 1. Build Docker image for your application (make Dockerfile).
 Look for the best Docker practices, try to follow them and put into report.

-*Bonus*: use docker-compose in the case of microservices.
+Bonus: use docker-compose in the case of microservices.
 ------------